ossrs/ai-talk/README.md

 ## Environment Variables

-Required environment variables:
+Necessary environment variables that you must configure:

 * `OPENAI_API_KEY`: The OpenAI API key, get from [https://platform.openai.com/api-keys](https://platform.openai.com/api-keys).

-Optional environment variables:
+Optionally, you might need to set the following environment variables:

 * `OPENAI_PROXY`: The OpenAI API proxy, default to `api.openai.com`, which directly access OpenAI API without proxy.
 * `AIT_SYSTEM_PROMPT`: The system prompt, default to `You are a helpful assistant.`.
   * To make sure AI response limit words to avoid long audio, we always append `Keep your reply neat, limiting the reply to ${AIT_REPLY_LIMIT} words.` to system prompt.
   * You can set `AIT_REPLY_LIMIT` to limit the words of AI response, default to `50`.
   * Please use `AIT_EXTRA_ROBOTS` to set the number of extra robots, default to `0`.
 * `AIT_CHAT_MODEL`: The AI model, default to `gpt-4-1106-preview` which is the latest model.
+See [link](https://platform.openai.com/docs/models).
 * `AIT_ASR_LANGUAGE`: The language for Whisper ASR, default to `en`, see [ISO-639-1](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes), bellow are some examples:
   * `en`: English
   * `zh`: Chinese